Python code examples in Zaps

 ]

-This will trigger multiple downstream actions—one for each email found!
+This will trigger multiple downstream actions, one for each email found.
 If no emails are found, nothing happens.

-There may be cases where you need to create a comma separated list but you need to eliminate the blank values from the list.
-This snippet will help you create the list and remove blanks.
-This example expects a values
+If you need to create a comma-separated list and eliminate blank values, this snippet will create the list and remove blanks.
+This example expects a values entry in the "Input Data" field like this:

 import re